Becky Ostertag, Professor of Biology

 In addition to her research activity, Ostertag teaches a variety of courses in ecology, natural history, conservation, biostatistics, and theory and methods, among others.
 Many of her students participate in her field work and research.
 She’s also involved in program development.
 She co-wrote the National Science Foundation TCUP STEM grant for UH Hilo, which evolved into the Keaholoa Program.

-Ostertag is highly involved in the NSF EPSCoR initiative for the state of Hawai‘i, which equipped an environmental analysis facility at UH Hilo; was co-investigator of the HIPPNET project, establishing a permanent forest plot network in Hawai‘i; and is team leader for the Ecosystem Dynamics and Response Team.
+Ostertag is highly involved in the NSF EPSCoR initiative for the state of Hawaiʻi, which equipped an environmental analysis facility at UH Hilo; was co-investigator of the HIPPNET project, establishing a permanent forest plot network in Hawaiʻi; and is team leader for the Ecosystem Dynamics and Response Team.

-Awards and education
+Awards

-Ostertag was awarded the UH Hilo Chancellor’s Award for Scholarly/Creative Activities in 2011, and the UH Board of Regents Excellence in Teaching Medal in 2005.
-She received the Murray F. Buell Award, Honorable Mention for Best Student Talk, Ecological Society of America Meeting, in 1997, and a College of Liberal Arts and Sciences Fellowship, University of Florida in 1996.
+She also received the Murray F. Buell Award, Honorable Mention for Best Student Talk, Ecological Society of America Meeting, in 1997, and a College of Liberal Arts and Sciences Fellowship, University of Florida in 1996.

 Education